shivibarlev/Bomberman/README.md

 - We are using double dispatch to handle collision within all of the GameObjects

 ### Installation
-I am working on a setup.exe but but to run this you need to install SFML on your computer.
+I am working on a setup.exe
+This project was written using C++ and SFML.